Chirag-ahir/JAVA-All-Basic/README.md

 Java is a general-purpose and object oriented programming language originally developed by Sun Microsystem and released in 1995.

+Object : An entity that has state and behavior is known as an object e.g., chair, bike, marker, pen, table, car, etc.

+Class : Class is a Blueprint, which holds it's own data members and members function.
+Class is a group of similar objects.

+Array : Arrays are objects that store multiple variables of the same type.

 What is Public static void main (String args[]) ?<br>

 ![](https://media.geeksforgeeks.org/wp-content/uploads/20220105123954/Group2-660x330.jpg)